ovh/docs/pages/labs/data-platform/freeIPA/guide.en-gb.md

 It makes users/groups accesses and rights management easier all accross the cluster.

-In your cloud project, the FreeIPA host is named `ovh-ipa.your-cluster-id.datalake.ovh`.
+In your cloud project, the FreeIPA host is named `ovh-ipa.{your-cluster-id}.datalake.ovh`.
 The IPA services are hosted on it.
-You can access it at `https://ipa.your-cluster-id.datalake.ovh` Right after the cluster deployment, you cann connect using admin password.
+You can access it at `https://ipa.{your-cluster-id}.datalake.ovh` Right after the cluster deployment, you cann connect using admin password.

 > [!primary]